sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 As such, it must integrate flexibility and course correction as part of its non-functional requirements.
 It must become digitally autonomous in its decisions while leveraging all possible options devising its solutions.

+Let's state that this is a common view that we share with the Study on OSS governance at the European Commission.

 ### Implementing the Policy on Service and Digital